Terreii/hoodie-plugin-store-crypto/README.md

 Changes the encryption password and salt.
 Then it will update all encrypted documents.

-All encrypted documents, that couldn't be decrypted, will not be updated!
-Their `_id` will be added to `notUpdated` array of the result object.
+All encrypted documents, that couldn't get decrypted, will not get updated!
+The Array, at the `notUpdated` field, will include all their `_id`s.

 Argument      | Type   | Description    | Required
 --------------|--------|----------------|---------